 Because the Company is still in its growth stage, the dividend policy of the Company shall be determined pursuant to the factors, such as the economics, growth potential, sustainability, and long term development.
 The steadiness and growth of dividends will be also taken into account.
-Cash dividends shall not be below ten percent (10%) of the total dividends, but when the cash dividends fall below NT\$0.5 per share, dividends shall be distributed in the form of stocks.
+Cash dividends, which were specified in the fourth point above, shall not be below ten percent (10%) of the total dividends, but when the cash dividends fall below NT\$0.5 per share, dividends shall be distributed in the form of stocks.